Ron Robinson (baseball)

 Ronald Dean Robinson (born March 24, 1962) is an American former professional baseball pitcher.
-A right-hander, he played all or part of nine seasons in Major League Baseball for the Cincinnati Reds (1984–90) and the Milwaukee Brewers (1990–92).
-Robinson is married to high school sweetheart Becky Robinson.
-They have three children, Ronnie, Ryan and Megan.
+A right-hander, he played nine seasons in Major League Baseball for the Cincinnati Reds (1984–90) and the Milwaukee Brewers (1990–92).

 Early career

 Robinson was drafted by the Reds out of Woodlake High School in Woodlake, California, with their first-round pick (19th overall) in the 1980 amateur draft.
 He spent the next four years moving through the Reds' farm system before making his major league debut on August 14, 1984.